-A seminar leading to the first comprehensive encompassing the program's three fields of concentration: the history of communication as object and field of study, the political economy of communication, and socio-cultural analysis of communication.
+A seminar encompassing the program's three fields of concentration: the history of communication as object and field of study, the political economy of communication, and socio-cultural analysis of communication.
+Includes substantive summative assessment.

 Selected Topics in Communication

 Examines a newly emerging issue, research method, or theory related to communication.
 Topic will vary from year to year.